mesan/LunsjListeAppReactNative/README.md

 1) Do the first steps in this tutorial http://facebook.github.io/react-native/docs/signed-apk-android.html
 2) run ```react-native run-android --configuration=release```

+### If you want to run an emulator from console instead of opening Android Studio:
+#### example with Nexus 5X with API_23
-cd /Users/localidarv/Library/Android/sdk/tools && ./emulator -avd Nexus_5X_API_23 -netdelay none -netspeed full
+cd /Users/%MY_USER%/Library/Android/sdk/tools && ./emulator -avd Nexus_5X_API_23 -netdelay none -netspeed full